 As stated, our staff will take on the responsibility of developing both the groundwater loading limit and the land application rate formula.
-We will prioritize this work and strive towards its completion before 2032.
-While this work will be led by State Water Board staff, the technical work will be completed with meaningful collaboration with the Central Valley Water Board, along with technical coordination with the CVDRMP and with academic consultation.
-The groundwater loading limit and the land application rate formula will be a data-driven product of the application of sound scientific principles, rather than the result of a panel of practitioners, but we intend to provide some limited public involvement in the initial development.
-Although the external peer review requirements of Health and Safety Code section 57004 do not apply to water quality orders or waste discharge requirements, we intend to use a similar external peer review approach for both the groundwater loading limit and the land application rate formula to ensure that this recommended component of our regulatory framework is scientifically sound.
+We will prioritize this work with a milestone for completing it within no more than four years from the date of this order.
+While this work will be led by State Water Board staff, who will serve as the project managers for this effort, the technical work will be carried out through meaningful collaboration with the Central Valley Water Board, along with technical coordination with the CVDRMP and augmented, as appropriate, by contracted expert consultants and academic advisors.
+The groundwater loading limit and the land application rate formula will be a data-driven product of the application of sound scientific principles, rather than the result of a panel of practitioners, but State Water Board staff will work collaboratively with stakeholder groups during their development to ensure their development is transparent and informed by meaningful stakeholder engagement.
+This approach will allow interested parties to understand the technical components and provide input as appropriate.
+Although the external peer review requirements of Health and Safety Code section 57004 do not apply to water quality orders or waste discharge requirements, we intend to use a similar external peer review approach for both the groundwater loading limit and the land application rate formula to ensure that this recommended component of our regulatory framework undergoes an independent, scientific review to ensure transparency and technical defensibility.